Chimney

 Is the flashing imbedded in the mortar or brick?

-Chimney Flashings Overview
+Chimney Flashing Overview

 What to Look For